Bankers count on watered down EU trading tax

 Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia, and Slovakia have said they will levy the tax.
 The Commission says revenues from the tax are expected to total up to 35 billion euros a year, or 1 percent of the total tax revenues of the participating countries.

-It is still unclear how the tax would be collected in EU countries which won’t levy it - a group that includes Britain, which has the region’s biggest financial centre.
+It is still unclear how the tax would be collected in EU countries which won’t levy it - a group that includes Britain, which has the region’s biggest financial center.

 Bankers are stepping up lobbying of the European Commission and countries which will impose the levy to explain how a tax of 0.1 percent on stocks and bonds and 0.01 percent on derivatives could have such a seismic impact.